Iraq says Saudi, Russia change tone on possible oil deal

 OPEC Secretary-General Abdullah al-Badri said other producers should work with the group to tackle swollen global stockpiles so prices can recover, essentially reiterating OPEC's position that it would consider cutting output only if others pitched in.

 Moscow, seen as key to any agreement, has so far refused to cooperate.
-But Leonid Fedun, vice-president of Lukoil, Russia's second-largest oil producer, was quoted as saying on Monday Moscow needed to start working with OPEC.
+But Leonid Fedun, vice-president of Lukoil (LKOH.MM), Russia's second-largest oil producer, was quoted as saying on Monday Moscow needed to start working with OPEC.

 EXTRAORDINARY MEETING